France wants crisis measures before fiscal union

 COMPROMISES

-A top European Central Bank policymaker, Joerg Asmussen of Germany, said he expected relations between France and Germany, the EU's biggest powers, would settle down after the election.

-"I am relatively relaxed (about relations)...
-I am very certain that after that (the election runoff) the German-French engine will function, which is a necessary precondition to get progress in Europe," he told a business gathering in Berlin.

-The French presidential source said Paris's preparatory text for the June 28-29 treaty would seek to find "positive talking points and areas of agreement".
+The presidential source said France's preparatory text for the June 28-29 treaty would seek to find "positive talking points and areas of agreement".
 Cazeneuve said the days ahead would be about compromise.

 "We want to find a way for the European Union to overcome this crisis and for that you need compromises," Cazeneuve said.